 New and existing businesses will be able to apply for the grants.
-The businesses must commit to employing a number of employees at or above the average Mecklenburg County wages and operate for more than one year before they will receive the grant.
+The businesses must commit to making a capital investment and employing a number of employees at or above the average Mecklenburg County wages and operate for more than one year before they will receive the grant.
 There are several categories of criteria involved.

 The policy may be reviewed in its entirety here: Economic Development Incentive Grant Policy

-If your business would like to learn more about Economic Development Incentive Grants, contact Assistant Town Manager Jamie Justice at 704-708-1231 or email
+If your business would like to learn more about Economic Development Incentive Grants, contact Town Manager Hazen Blodgett at 704-708-1230 or email

 Facade Grant program